Renters’ Rights Bill 2024 – What Landlords and Tenants Need to Know

 Housing Secretary, Michael Gove, says: “Our new laws introduced to Parliament today will support the vast majority of responsible landlords who provide quality homes to their tenants, while delivering our manifesto commitment to abolish Section 21 ‘no-fault’ evictions.
 This will ensure that everyone can live somewhere which is decent, safe and secure – a place they’re truly proud to call home.”

-Almost all the recommended reforms in the Government’s original white paper have remained in the Bill, though some will be enacted at a later date.
+Almost all the recommended reforms in the Government’s original white paper remained in the Bill, though some.
 We recommend you read the Renters (Reform) Bill in more detail to gain a full understanding, but here’s a summary of key information for landlords and tenants:

 Renters (Reform) Bill – Section 21 Evictions